ImproPhoto/pymicmac/README.md

 ## Instructions

 The tool `workflow/run_workflow.py` is used to execute entire photogrammetric workflows with MicMac or portions of it.
 We recommend splitting the workflow in three pieces: (1) tie-point detection, (2) parameters estimation and (3) matching.
 Each time the tool is executed, it creates an independent execution folder to isolate the processing from the input data.
-The tool can be executed as a python script (see example in `tests/run_test.sh`) or can be imported as a python module (see examples in `tests/run_tiepoint_detection_example.py`, `tests/run_param_estimation_example.py` and `tests/run_matching_example.py`).
+The tool can be executed as a python script (see example in `tests/run_workflow_test.sh`) or can be imported as a python module (see examples in `tests/run_tiepoint_detection_example.py`, `tests/run_param_estimation_example.py` and `tests/run_matching_example.py`).

 Which MicMac commands are executed is specified with a Workflow XML configuration file.
-The CPU/MEM/disk usage for each tool will be monitored.

 ### Workflow XML configuration file

 The Workflow XML configuration file file must contain a root tag `<Workflow>`.
 Then, for each component/command of the workflow we have to add a XML element `<Component>` which must have as child elements at least a `<id>` and a `<command>` elements.

-Since the workflow will be executed in an independent execution folder, if a component requires some files/folders, the required files/folders have to be specified with `<require>` or `<requirelist>` tags.
+Since the workflow will be executed in an independent execution folder, if a component requires some files/folders, these have to be specified with `<require>` or `<requirelist>` tags.
 (Soft) links are created in the execution folder for the specified files/folders.
-Using `<require>` is for short list of required files/folders and they are specified comma-separated.
-Using `<requirelist>` is when the list of required files/folders is very long, in which case they are specified in a separate ASCII file, one file/folder per line.
+Using `<require>` is recommended for small number of required files/folders, and they are specified comma-separated.
+Using `<requirelist>` is recommended when the number of required files/folders is large.
+In this case they are specified in a separate ASCII file, one file/folder per line.
 Both `<require>` and `<requirelist>` can be simultaneously used.
 For example, the first tool of the parameters estimation chain must for sure link to the list of images and to the Homol folder generated in the tie-points detection.
-So, we can use `<requirelist>` to specify a list of images, and `<require>` for the Homol folder (or specify all in the `<requirelist>`).
+So, we can use `<requirelist>` to specify a file with a list of images, and `<require>` for the Homol folder (or specify all in a file via `<requirelist>`).

 It is important to notice that since all the commands of the workflow are executed in the same execution folder, if a previous tool in the workflow already 'linked' a file/folder (using `<require>` or `<requirelist>`) there is no need to do it again.
 So, only the first command in the workflow must link the images.